 Which mower is right for your property?
 Find out everything you need to know before you start.
 Get your free guide now.

-Well-suited to mowing wet lawns, rear discharge decks have the advantage of a collection bag opening just behind the blades.
+Well-suited to mowing wet lawns, rear collection decks have the advantage of a collection bag opening just behind the blades.
 Because of this, you can mow just about anywhere without worrying about any clippings ending up on the footpath, driveway or worst of all – in your house.
-The Victa VRX 17533HC Catching Ride on Mower is a great example that ensures a neat and tidy finish.

 Rear discharge (Non-Collecting)